 If you aren’t sure where to start, don’t worry.
-We’ve gathered some of the best ideas out there and included tips on how to pull them off or ways to modify them.
+We’ve gathered some of the best sleepover ideas out there and included fun tips on how to pull them off or ways to modify them.
 Are you ready for a night of fun, food, and very little sleep?
 Get started with the planning now!

-Unique Activities Your Guests Will Love
+Unique Activities and Games Your Guests Will Love

-Sleepovers can follow a theme, like unicorn, mermaid, star wars, dinosaurs, and more!
+Fun sleepovers and party games can follow a theme, like unicorn, mermaid, star wars, dinosaurs, and more!

 Pin the Tail